 To get there, find Koorabar Road in Bangor and park at the southern end of the street.
-Walk to right edge (west) of little cleared park (thru a gate) to fire track behind houses.
-Walk west along this track for about 60m to a locked gate (on ur right) across a diagonal access lane, go 10m further west and then pick up a trail that runs straight down the hillside (left) to the edge of the cliff.
-Turn R (west ) and walk along trail near clifftop for 40m to cleared clifftop and carrot bolts (involves a small scramble down to this platform) Rap in from here.
-To walk to base of crag involves a bit of scrambling down small cliffettes directly below the carpark.
-Total walk-in time to top should be 5 minutes.
+Walk to right edge (west) of little cleared park (through a gate) to fire track behind houses.
+Walk west along this track for about 60m to a locked gate (on your right) to a diagonal access lane, walk down the hillside (left) to the edge of the cliff.
+Locate a small corner about 20m west (R facing downhill) with a cairn atop, descend down ramps (Screaming Pretty is halfway down) and turn right at the base and walk 30m to main cliff.

 Some content has been provided under license from: © Australian Climbing Association Queensland (Creative Commons, Attribution, Share-Alike 2.5 AU)

 Did you know that you can create an account to record, track and share your climbing ascents?
 Thousands of climbers are already doing this.

 Check out what is happening in Lost World.